Ordering coffee in Madeira & Portugal – for dummies [2020]

 And all the rest …

-One of the coffeehouse chains we like to eat at is Penha D’Aguia.
-We like their large selection of sandwiches, however, when it comes to getting a nice coffee, we normally go to small, local cafés, where a “bica” costs close to nothing – about 60-80 cents.
+Cafe’s like Starbucks are not popular on Madeira.
+Two popular café chains on Madeira are A Confeitaria and Penha D’Aguia.
+We like their large selection of sandwiches, however, when it comes to getting a nice coffee, we normally go to small, local cafés, where a “bica” costs around 1 euro.
 It is worth checking the prices of coffee before you decide to order because prices in tourist places are twice or three times as high.

 What to get with your coffee in Madeira?
 Local & Portuguese pastries